adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                         content:
                           text_markdown: >-
                             Review changes on a site and merge them into another branch.
-Perfect for anything from a simple staging/production publishing workflow to multiple
+CloudCannon supports anything from a simple staging/production publishing workflow to multiple
-                            reviews and staging environments.
+                            review steps and staging environments.
                         styles:
                           width: full
                           desktop: